 In a very practical way we can lend a hand with the physical needs but by spending time there we can also let them know we are alongside them and they haven’t been forgotten.

 Where?
 Lesbos, Greece

-Exact times to be confirmed, project will likely start in Athens on Thursday evening and return to UK Saturday lunchtime.
+Please note exact times to be confirmed, project will likely start with travel on Thursday and return to UK Saturday lunchtime.

 Who is the project run by?
-This project is run in partnership with GAiN and is organised and administrated by Agapé Ministries Ltd.
+This project is run in partnership with GAiN Netherlands and is organised and administrated by their office.

 We are looking for people of all ages who are motivated with a heart of compassion to respond to this humanitarian crisis as well as being prepared to go with an attitude to serve and learn from the people we go to help.

 As part of this project we will have opportunities to learn more about the situation for these families who are in this holding pattern of waiting, not knowing when they will be able to find a more permanent place to call home.
 We will share what are learning and reflect on our experiences together.
 The project will include training on working cross culturally, team building, leadership and values in humanitarian work.
 There will also be the opportunity to consider together the impact that our own cultural values and beliefs bring to our experiences.

 As part of coming on this project you can seeks to raise the funds to cover the cost of the project travel and in-country expenses.
 We are not able to provide you with our own dedicated online fundraising tool.
 Instead we suggest that you set up a dedicated PayPal account and share the relevant email address with potential donors for them to make a gift.
 We recommend that you do not use fundraising websites that will charge you additional fees and percentages on each transaction.